civio/medicamentalia/_articles/vaccines/prices.en.md

 The DTP vaccine has been part of vaccination schedules across the world for a long time.
 It protects against diphtheria, tetanus and whooping cough, and has several versions.
 The one including the acellular type of pertussis (DTaP) is more advanced and expensive than the original DTP.
 Despite huge differences in wealth between the United States and Spain -the former more than doubling the per capita GDP of Spain- both buy doses from GSK at **a very similar price**: €13.28 for Spain, €13.86 for the United States.

 <div class="container-right">
-{% include vaccines/prices-scatterplot.es.html id="tdap" title="Precio Tdap" %}
+{% include vaccines/prices-scatterplot.es.html id="tdap" title="Per dose prices for Tdap vaccine" %}
 </div>

 A third version is Tdap, a low dosage and also acellular vaccine, normally used for adults.
 In this case, the figures don't make sense either.
 Poland pays more (€14.82) than Portugal (€13.21) and Spain (€8.85), despite the fact the three countries buy from the same provider, GSK, and that the order of their income levels is just the opposite.